sunnybeta/one4all/blind75/README.md

 Link: [Best Time To Buy and Sell](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)

-*You are given an array prices where prices[i] is the price of a given stock on the ith day.
+*You are given an array prices where `prices[i]` is the price of a given stock on the i-th day.*

 *You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.*

 *Return the maximum profit you can achieve from this transaction.
-If you cannot achieve any profit, return 0.*
+If you cannot achieve any profit, return `0`.*

 <details>